gunkutzeybek/readmesample/readme.md

         * Resource group
         * SQL Server (creates the database on it as well)
         * Generates an app service plan
         * Creates Two app services running under this plan.
-(One for Item Trader API and the other for Auth Server.)
-At this step connection strings and other sensitive data also create on app service.
+            (One for Item Trader API and the other for Auth Server) At this step connection strings and other sensitive data also create on app service.
              Those are not stored in source.
              I used both Github secrets and Terraform Cloud User and Environment Variables.
     * Publish Item Trader API
     * Publish Auth Server